c-sonnier/insaight-hub/README.md

 ---

-### DELETE /api/v1/reports/:id/files/:filename
+### DELETE /api/v1/insight_items/:id/files/:filename

-Delete a file from a report.
+Delete a file from an insight.

 **Response (204)**: No content